 If you are looking to take a course not offered in this Curriculum Guide, please contact our Admissions Director or Dean of Academics to discuss your options.
-Pending approval from the Dean of Academics or School Director, students may take online courses, hire personal tutors, or work with their sending school teachers to create an Independent Study curriculum.
-Our Academic Dean will serve as your advisor for this course.
+Pending approval from OA administrators, students may take online courses, hire personal tutors, or work with their sending school teachers to create an Independent Study curriculum.
+Your OA advisor or Academic Dean will serve as your advisor for this course.
 However, the responsibility of completing all course assignments and expectations is solely on the student.
 Note that, in most cases, OA cannot credit independent study courses and they will not appear on our transcript, and it is the responsibility of the student to arrange credits with their sending school.